 Pink ivory wood is a beautiful and unique wood.
-It is a naturally rot and weather-resistant hardwood used for a variety of wood products.
+It is a natural rot and weather-resistant hardwood used for various wood products.
 Pink Ivory wood is native to southern Africa.
 Its bright pink color makes it different and unique from other wood.

 Price: Pink Ivory wood can cost up to $70 to $80/Board Foot.